L. l, 1 Carinae

 Flamsteed stars.
 In Argus, still the one group back then, he numbered

 only the stars he could observe from England's latitude.
-These
+These all

 happened to be in today's northern Puppis.